iigorfelipe/hgtx-challenge/README.md

 <p align="center">
   <i>
-    This is a repository used to store a technical challenge I received from hgtx.
+    This is a repository used to store a technical challenge I received from <a href="https://hightechx.com/">HGTX</a>.
   </i>
 </p>